Best Cars Under R300,000 in South Africa in 2026 — Honest Comparison

 By Rynard · 19 March 2026

-Volkswagen Polo Vivo — Best Resale Value
+Volkswagen Polo Vivo — the best resale value

 Frequently Asked Questions